gjbex/training-material/Debugging/ErrorHandling/README.md

     programmer can handle it.
 1. ``file_error.c`: illustrates error handling in the context of file I/O.
+1. `ieee_exceptions.c`: C application to illustrate how to detect IEEE floating point exceptions using `fetestexcept`.
+1. `ieee_functions.c`: C application to illustrate how to detect IEEE floating point exceptions using `isnormal`.
+1. `overflow_sum.c`: C application to illustrate more real-world example of detecting IEEE floating point overflow exception.
 1. `read_error_incorrect.c`: illustration of the problems caused by not checking the result of `fscanf`.
 1. `read_error.c`: illustration of how a check of the return value